En012/Team-9-S.E.-Laser-Tag/README.md

 ###
     python3 main.py

-# Switching Address/Port
+# Switching Server Address

-After running the program, there will be a button to switch the address and port of the server.
-Follow the example given on the prompt when changing addresses:
+After running the program, there will be a button to switch the server address.
+Follow the example given on the prompt when changing address:

 ###
-    Example: 192.168.1.100, 20001
+    Example: 192.168.1.100

 The IP address you can enter is tied to those on your local machine.
 To check what addresses you can input, type this command in the command line: